Wednesday, 25 April 2012

 PART VIII —SPECIAL CONSTABLES, POLICE RESERVES AND LOCAL ADMINISTRATION POLICE.

-appoint special constables.
+Power to appoint special constables.

 Responsibilities of special constables.